Nickel Plate Road 765: Retirement

-Though the Berkshires had competed with encroaching diesel-electric technology, they were largely retired by 1958 and kept in serviceable condition by the NKP.
+Though the Berkshires had competed with encroaching diesel-electric technology, they were largely retired by 1958 and kept in serviceable condition by the Nickel Plate Road.
 With the traffic reduction and the acquisition of new diesel locomotives, the steam locomotives were retired to be stored outdoors and scrapped by 1964.
-Because of No. 765's excellent mechanical condition and favorable reputation among local crews, the NKP maintained the locomotive indoors until 1961.
+Because of No. 765's excellent mechanical condition and favorable reputation among local crews, the Nickel Plate Road maintained the locomotive indoors until 1961.

 In a move to honor the success of Fort Wayne's "Elevate the Nickel Plate" project, the city requested S-2 No. 767 for display in Lawton Park in recognition of it being the first ceremonial train to open the overpass.
 However, the No. 767 locomotive was discovered to be in deteriorated condition and was scrapped.
-So the NKP instead donated the No. 765 locomotive, now renumbered as No. 767, to the city on May 4, 1963, for display at 4th and Clinton Streets.
+So the Nickel Plate Road instead donated the No. 765 locomotive, now renumbered as No. 767, to the city on May 4, 1963, for display at 4th and Clinton Streets.
 A plaque commemorating the occasion read: "Nickel Plate Road Berkshire No. 767, used to break ribbon at dedication of track elevation on October 4th, 1955, donated by the New York, Chicago, and St. Louis Railroad company to the City of Fort Wayne as a monument to a great period in the development of our country – the era of steam railroading."

 Restoration

-In September 1971 at the annual convention of the Nickel Plate Historical & Technical Society, Wayne York, Glenn Brendel and Walter Sassmannshausen, Jr. met to discuss forming a group to cosmetically restore former Nickel Plate no. 765/767 and Wabash 0-6-0 No. 534, another locomotive that had been installed for display in Swinney Park in 1957.
+In September 1971 at the annual convention of the Nickel Plate Historical & Technical Society, Wayne York, Glenn Brendel and Walter Sassmannshausen, Jr. met to discuss forming a group to cosmetically restore former Nickel Plate no. 765/767 and Wabash No. 534, another locomotive that had been installed for display in Swinney Park in 1957.

-By November 1972, York, Brendel, Sassmannshausen, and John Eichman signed incorporation papers for the Fort Wayne Railroad Historical Society, Inc. By 1973, FWRHS undertook a 25-year lease of 765/767 and in 1974 moved the engine to New Haven, Indiana to begin what was now a restoration to operation.
-In October 1975, No. 765 was returned to its original number and the FWRHS held a press conference announcing there intentions to restore the locomotive to operating condition.
+By November 1972, York, Brendel, Sassmannshausen, and John Eichman signed incorporation papers for the Fort Wayne Railroad Historical Society, Inc. By 1973, the Fort Wayne Railroad Historical Society undertook a 25-year lease of 765/767 and in 1974 moved No. 765 to New Haven, Indiana to begin what was now a restoration to operation.
+In October 1975, No. 765 was returned to having its original number and the Fort Wayne Railroad Historical Society held a press conference announcing their intentions to restore the locomotive to operating condition.

-From 1975 to 1979, No. 765 was restored to operating condition at the corner of Ryan and Edgerton Roads in New Haven.
+From 1975 to 1979, No. 765 was restored to operating condition at the Fort Wayne Railroad Historical Society located within the former Casad Military depot in New Haven.
 The restoration site lacked conventional shop facilities and protection from the elements, but on September 1, 1979, No. 765 made its first move under its own power in 21 years.

 Later that winter, No. 765 ran under its own power to Bellevue and Sandusky, Ohio for heated, indoor winter storage.
-In the spring of 1980, No. 765 underwent a series of break-in runs and its first public excursion, making No. 765 the first mainline steam locomotive to be restored and operated by an all volunteer non-profit organization.
+It became the first mainline steam locomotive to be restored and operated by an all volunteer non-profit organization.